 - doing administrative tasks, such as ordering supplies, making sure hours are logged, or scheduling lab times

 - When all else seems equal, we consider social location (the different social markers associated with oppression and privilege for different groups of people).
-Magically, women, people of colour, Indigenous peoples, people from the Global South, and queers get less credit, less often in science.
-Here’s a place to address that.
+Magically, women, people of colour, Indigenous peoples, people from the Global South, people with disabilities, junior researchers, people who are introverts or shy, and queers get less credit for their ideas and labour, including in research.
+Here’s a place to address that directly.
 We cannot change the structure of which social markers tend to be oppressed or privileged, but we can be accountable to not replicating those in our spaces.
 For social location, we consider (in no particular order):

-- Whether the author is an academic or not; the value of order to a non-academic will be different than an academic.
+- Whether the author is an academic or not.
 It is important to consider non-academics full collaborators and value them as such via authorship and author order; they should be part of the consensus process.